Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 international domain of soil science including pedology, soil survey, soil fertility, soil hydrology, soil biology, etc. Not all of these can be mapped globally, nor are all of explicit interest for global applications or use.

 Soil data have been, and are, collected and compiled into maps at various scales for various purposes and soil inventory projects typically begin by first carefully identifying the specific list of soil properties that are of interest for the anticipated uses of the planned survey.
 Different soil data are required for different purposes, such as applying different models with different data requirements.

+In the past, soil surveys typically elected to focus on observing and measuring soil attributes and properties that were considered to be relatively stable, or static, in time.
+For example the particle size distribution of a soil, or its depth to bedrock, were considered to be relatively stable and not subject to large changes over relatively short time periods (e.g. decades).
+Even attributes that were known to change with management and time, such as topsoil thickness, organic carbon or pH, were treated as relatively stable properties for the purposes of mapping.

+This choice to emphasize relatively stable soil properties and attributes was a logical consequence of the fact that it could take years to produce a single soil map and decades to complete mapping for an entire area of interest.
+Consequently, for maps to be relevant, and to remain relevant and useful for their anticipated lifetime of use, they had to restrict themselves to trying to describe the variation in space only (not time) of properties that could be considered stable and static.

+The idea that soil properties could be assumed to remain relatively stable through time was partially based on an assumption that most soils had achieved a relatively stable condition that was in equilibruim with their current environment.
+If a soil is in equilibruim with its enviromment, it can be assumed that it will retain its present attributes, since there are no strong drivers for change.
+This may well apply to undisturbed soils in their natural environment, but it is not valid for disturbed or managed soils.
+It is well established that human management practices can, and do, significantly alter some key soil properties, such as pH, organic matter and topsoil thickness.
+Most conventional soil maps recognized, and reported on, differences in soil properties, such as pH or organic matter, between natural soils and managed soils.
+However, it was never a common practice to name, map and characterize managed soils seperately from natural soils.

-Local or national soil survey projects are of direct relevance to global soil mapping initiatives if the range of data collected includes the minimum data set as specified for global initiatives.
+Local or national soil survey projects are of direct relevance to global soil mapping initiatives if the range of data collected encompasses the minimum data set as specified for global initiatives.
 For example, completion of an update to the SOTER database for the World requires an extensive range of soil property data as specified in the procedures manual [@VanEngelen2012].
-The update of the Harmonised World Soil Database [@FAO2012HWSD] requires a smaller range of attributes.
+An update of the Harmonised World Soil Database [@FAO2012HWSD] requires a smaller range of attributes.
 The *GlobalSoilMap* project [@Arrouays201493] selected a list of only *twelve soil properties* considered relevant for global analyses and